dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 ## Alternate Sequences

 User does not have an account:
-	Step 1: Display a warning that the username was not found.
+	Step 1: Display a warning that the username was not found, display a link to account creation page.
+	Step 2: User creates an account with a username and password.
+	Step 3: User gets redirected to login page.
+	Step 4: User logs in with newly created account.

 User entered their password incorrectly:
 	Step 1: Display a warning that the password was incorrect.